haijunsu-osu/robot_pick_place/README.md

-# Robotics Course Project: Automated Block Sorting with LeRobot SO-101 Arm
+# ME 5751 Robotics Course Project, Department of Mechanical & Aerospace Engineering, The Ohio State University

 ## Project Overview
 This project challenges senior Mechanical Engineering students to design and implement an automated block sorting system using the LeRobot SO-101 robotic arm.
 The system will use a USB camera to detect the position of a wooden block on a table, then control the robot arm to pick up the block and place it in a designated area.